foxrtb/pac-balance-check/README.md

 # $PAC balance check

-This utility script checks the balance of the configured $PAC addresses every 30 minutes and, if the balance changes, sends an alert email to the configured address.
+This utility script checks the balance of the configured $PAC addresses every 30 minutes and, if the balance changes, sends an alert to the configured e-mail address or PushBullet service.

 Best suited to run from a dedicated linux server like one masternode instance.

 ## Getting Started

 Notification are delivered by mail or [pushbullet application](https://www.pushbullet.com/apps) For **non tech-savvy** the **best option is to use the pushbullet notification**, for others be free and configure postfix to deliver mail.

 ### Installing